Configuring code patterns#

 -

 Select a tool to enable or disable its code patterns.
-To make it easier to find relevant patterns, use the sidebar filters.
-You can filter by language, issue category, or status.
+To make it easier to find relevant patterns, use the filters above the pattern list.
+You can filter by issue category, status, severity level, or display only recommended code patterns.

 Tip